DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ![](../images/ef_database.png)

 {{% notice note %}}

-The above *InitializeDatabase* helper API is convenient to seed the database, but this approach is not ideal to leave in to execute each time the application runs.
+The *InitializeDatabase* method is convenient way to seed the database, but this approach is not ideal to leave in to execute each time the application runs.
 Once your database is populated, consider removing the call to the API.

 {{% /notice %}}

 ## Run the client applications
 You should now be able to run any of the existing client applications and sign-in, get tokens, and call the API -- all based upon the database configuration.

-TODO - Make on the fly changes?